pivotal/docs-tap/tap-gui/configurator/api-docs.hbs.md

 ## Package @vmware-tanzu/tdp-plugin-custom-logger

+The following sections describe the package.

 ### Class LoggerOptionsSurface

-Allow for configuration of the Backstage logger.
+You can use this class to allow for configuration of the Backstage logger.

 #### Constructors

+The package has the following constructor(s).

 ##### constructor()

-Constructs a new instance of the `LoggerOptionsSurface` class
+This constructor constructs a new instance of the `LoggerOptionsSurface` class.

 #### Methods

+The package has the following methods.

 ##### setLoggerOptions(loggerOptions: LoggerOptions): void

-Set options for the Backstage logger.

-Can be invoked multiple times.
-Last invocation wins.
+This method sets options for the Backstage logger.
+This method can be invoked multiple times.
+The last invocation wins.

 | Parameter       | Type          | Description |
 |-----------------|---------------|-------------|